Naim ibn Hammad: Life

 Consequently, he refused during the Mihna the createdness of the Qur'an, al-Khalq Qur'an (خلق القرآن) and other teachings that the Mu'tazilah recognized and therefore he was exiled from Egypt to Baghdad.
 He died in prison in Samarra in Baghdad.
-However he also considered human actions as created, hence likely paving the way for the lafziyaa movement led by Ibn Kullab and later Al-Ashari.

 Works

-His magnum opus is Kitab al-Fitan, a comprehensive work on the signs before the day of Qiyamah.
+His magnum opus is Kitab al-Fitan, a comprehensive work on the signs preceding the Day of Qiyamah.
+It is the earliest complete surviving Muslim apocalyptic text.
+The work was translated into English by Dr. David Cook as The Book of Tribulations: The Syrian Muslim Apocalyptic Tradition.
+Cook describes Kitab al-Fitan as the earliest complete surviving Muslim apocalyptic text and highlights its significance as a primary source for early Islamic history, particularly for its accounts of tribal conflicts, relations between the early Muslim community, the Christian population, the Byzantine wars, Umayyad and Abbasid apocalyptic and messianic traditions.